ShunTHuang/project2/README.md

     ./ns3 run SpqSimulation -- src/project2/SpqConfig.json
     ```

-- Or to use CLI script and then run:
+- Or to use CLI script and then run(Extra credit):

     ```bash
     ./ns3 run SpqSimulation -- src/project2/CLIConfig.txt